Shi-chang/mini-project-android-weather-app/README.md

 ![image](https://github.com/Shi-chang/mini-project-android-weather-app/blob/master/app/src/main/res/drawable/Animation.gif)

 # Acknowledgements
 This is a group project.
 I would like to thank my great teammates Manping Zhao, Lin Han, Chen Chen for their hard work and the enjoyable cooperation we had on the project.
+I would also like to thank https://openweathermap.org/ for providing the free service for this app.